-First off, thanks to everyone who stopped over at Reddit and participated in the AMA!
-Great questions kept pouring in that required in depth answers, and before I knew it, I'd been at it for over 6 hours straight.
+First off, thanks to everyone who stopped by over at Reddit and participated in the AMA!
+Great questions kept pouring in that required in-depth answers, and before I knew it, I'd been at it for over 6 hours straight.
 Having to answer questions that were being fired at me from all sides was a great way to "reset" my brain and mental state, and to get more focused than ever.

 "The Engine Room", in progress.